 Some prefer wearing a neck knife as a tactical self-defense weapon, but this is illegal in many states.

-It’s a good idea to wear your neck knife on a breakaway chain to avoid any potential choking hazards.
-You may even want to invest in a torso strap to prevent any flopping around if you’re engaged in excessive physical activities.
+Wearing your neck knife on a breakaway chain prevents potential choking hazards.
+You may even want to invest in a torso strap to prevent it from flopping around if you’re engaged in excessive physical activities.

 10. Bra Carry

 Some women conceal-carry small fixed blades or folding blades in their bras.
 There are specially designed bras with built-in holsters that carry small items like mace, pepper spray, or even small survival blades.

 There are also specially designed sheaths with clips that can be attached to the bra strap.
 Still, others simply clip their folding blades directly onto the bra itself.

 Boot knives can be either fixed or folded blades.
 Most of the time, they’re for concealment, but you’ll find the occasional bush crafter who likes to holster their large bowie knife in the boot.
 By tucking the pant leg inside the boot, the knife rests comfortably between the leg and the shaft of the boot.